lisabronwyn/jslibrary-macaw/docs/fromPairsDoc.md

 #FromPairs

-##fromPairs(array)
+##`javascriptfromPairs(array)`

-FromPairs takes an array of arrays and creates an Object based on those arrays.
+FromPairs takes an Array of key-value pairs and creates an Object based on those pairs.

 ###Arguments

-An Array of arrays with key-value pairs.
+An Array of Arrays with key-value pairs.

 ###Return

 An Object.

-Example:
+###Example:

 ```javascript
 fromPairs([['a',2],[5,"Muffins"]]